Skip to content

 Test Matrix

-If a Test Set is configured to run same Test Cases several times (each time with different input parameters) then one may view the Test Matrix based on produced Test Runs.
-Let's look at the example.
+If a Test Set is configured to run the same Test Cases several times (each time with different input parameters), then you may view the Test Matrix based on the generated Test Runs.
+Let's look at an example.
 Assume that we have a test set of 5 test cases that we want to run on 2 different browsers.
-Browser type is specified via an input parameter (see Input Data Table section above for more details).
+The browser type is specified via an input parameter (see the Input Data Table section above for more details).
 Execution of the test set produces 4 x 2 = 10 test runs.
-After execution we find one of these test runs on the Test Runs page, right click it and choose Test Matrix menu item.
+After execution, find one of these test runs on the Test Runs page, right-click it, and choose the Test Matrix menu item.
 Then we see the matrix:

 Test Matrix

-If there are more than one input parameter - it is possible to select the one you need from the dropdown.
-Clicking on a test case reveals the history of test runs for it (clickable).
+If there is more than one input parameter, it is possible to select the one you need from the dropdown list.
+Clicking on a test case reveals its history of test runs (clickable).

 Test Set Execution Plan

-Since Rapise 7.3 you may view an execution plan for any test set.
-Navigate to Test Sets page in the dashboard, find the test set you need, expand Action menu for it (last column) and choose Show Execution Plan... menu item.
-Rapise will open a dialog with the execution plan for selected test set.
-In the execution plan you may see:
+Since Rapise 7.3, you may view an execution plan for any test set.
+Navigate to the Test Sets page in the dashboard, find the test set you need, expand the Action menu for it (in the last column), and choose the Show Execution Plan... menu item.
+Rapise will open a dialog with the execution plan for the selected test set.
+In the execution plan, you may see:

-• Sequence of execution of test cases included into the test set
+• The sequence of execution of test cases included in the test set

-• Sequential - all test cases are executed sequentially, all configurations are executed sequentially too.
+• Sequential - all test cases are executed sequentially, and all configurations are also executed sequentially.

 Execution Plan